Website Lead Generation

 The visitor doesn’t trust you

-Maybe you do have a compelling offer but you still aren’t getting leads from your website.
+Maybe you do have a compelling offer, but you still aren’t getting leads from your website.
 What gives?
 It might be that visitors don’t trust you.
-Perhaps the offer is too good to be true and they think it’s a scam.
+Perhaps the offer is too good to be true, and they think it’s a scam.
 Or maybe your website doesn’t seem professional or authoritative enough to lend credibility to your offer.
 Poor design causes mistrust in visitors.
-Having a professionally designed website can instantly make your business and your offer seem more credible and increase visitor conversions into leads.
+Having a professionally designed website can instantly make your business, and your offer seems more credible and increases visitor conversions into leads.